Willowlark/thelittlethingswemiss/_posts/b30wulf/2017-10-15-con-shortlist.md

 * *Kogarafest*
 * *Konkon Xmas*

-Potential: Kogaracon, Clovercon, Otakon (But probably not).
+Potential: Kogaracon, Clovercon, AnimeNYC, Otakon (But probably not).

 # Bookings

 Bolden People have already paid their share.

 ## Zenkaikon